HSB3119-22080296/Group-10/README.md

 * Exceptions where crime rates ar quite high ( around 10%) but house prices are stillrelatively high.
 These cases may be affected by other factors such as the value of the house, climate, et

 Conclution Social security in the Boston area is quite good with crime rates falling mostly below51%.
-This is a positive sign because house prices are greatly affected by this factrc
+This is a positive sign because house prices are greatly affected by this facture